This post may contain affiliate sales links. Please see my full disclosure policy for details

 To assemble the cake

 - Level off the cakes by removing any domes.
-Place a dollop of frosting on your cake board and place the bottom layer of cake centered on a cake board.
+Place a dollop of frosting on your cake board and place the bottom layer of cake centered on the cake board.

 - Pipe a layer of frosting in circles working outside edge to the middle.
 Spread evenly with an offset spatula.
 Add the second layer of cake, inverted.
 Apply a crumb coat the cake and put in the freezer for 5-10 minutes.
 Remove from freezer and add remaining frosting to the side and top of the cake.
 Decorate and serve.